clicon/clixon-docs/standards.rst

 * Transport Layer Security (TLS) implemented by libopenssl,
 * ALPN as defined in RFC 7301 for http/1, http/2 protocol selection by libopenssl

+SNMP
+====
+The Clixon-SNMP frontend implements the MIB-YANG mapping as defined in RFC 6643.

 XML and XPath
 =============
 Clixon has its own implementation of XML and XPath.
 See more in the detailed API reference.